bastian-polewka/criss-cross-algorithm-assignment7/README.md

 - The number of test cases was atleast 100 to get statistically meaningful results.

-- Each test case generates a set of 2 random numbers whose lengths go up to 10000 digits.
+- Each test case generates a set of 2 random numbers with a pre-set number of digits.

 - `vedic()` and `karatsuba()` take as parameter the same 2 random numbers.